pacocastillo/WC-Return-Products/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to add a form that send email with the product that user want's to return when an order is placed in woocommerce.
+Add a form to Woocommerce order and let users return products.

 == Description ==

 This plugin allows you to add a form that send email with the product that user want's to return when an order is placed in woocommerce.

-You can set user email, and how many days will be active this form order.
+You can set user email, and how many days will be active this form in a order.

+**If you find a bug or want to make an upgrade fill free to do it at [GitHub](https://github.com/pacocastillo/WC-Return-Products)**

 == Installation ==